Gastroenterology Fellowship Match

 GI Match Update

-As we move forward with registration for the GI Match 2012 for positions beginning July 1, 2013, we would like to reiterate the importance of participation.
-The Match provides a more streamlined and equitable system for GI recruitment.
+GI Match provides a streamlined and equitable system for GI recruitment.
 All programs, whether large or small, research or clinically focused, benefit from participation in the Match.
 However, the success of the Match depends on sustained participation by all GI training programs.

 Following are links to two key documents for your use in participating in the Match: